tomc128/boolean-expression-parser/README.md

 ## Notation conversion
-Converts a boolean expression(s) to prefix notation.
+Converts a boolean expression(s) to postfix notation.
 If none are provided, the user will be prompted to enter them.

 ### Usage: <!-- omit in toc -->
 `./BooleanExpressionParser convert [<expression(s)>...] [options]`